PlayPark All-Stars (PPAS)

 PlayPark All-Stars, or PPAS, is a series of annual nationwide esports tournaments for various live service games published by PlayPark in the Philippines.
 The grand finals of the tournaments are held mid-year during an on-ground celebration.

 The series started in 2015 after the PlayPark brand was launched in the country.
-It is the successor to both the Level Up!'s LU!
+It is the successor to both Level Up!'s LU!
 Live and E-Games' Domination annual tournament series.

 About